Princess Diana’s Secretary Reveals Why She Kept a Fridge Filled With Her Own Blood

 Other royals who travel with their own blood because of threats

 And it wasn’t just Diana.
-According to Jephson, Queen Elizabeth II and Prince Charles have always traveled with their spare blood as well in case of an emergency.
+According to Jephson, the late Queen Elizabeth II and King Charles always traveled with their spare blood as well in case of an emergency.

 That is added to the list of other things Charles still needs to bring on trips overseas today like his own alcohol.